 Many people wrongly assume that when a Homeowners Insurance claim is paid out that it will cover everything.
 If you purchased a million-dollar home, then had to rebuild it after a catastrophic loss, you may think your coverage will deliver that same home without any out-of-pocket expenses.
-However, as with any insurance policy, it depends on how much coverage you have and what type of situation you’re in.
+However, as with any insurance policy, your payout on a claim depends on many factors.
+Typically, it will depend on how much coverage you have and what type of situation you’re in.
 If you make a claim to rebuild your home, basic demolition, remodeling, renovation or repair to the structure are expensive tasks that will most likely be covered by your Homeowners Insurance.
-However, there are varying limits and coverages available that should be considered.
+However, there are varying limits and coverages available that you should consider.
 One of these coverages is Ordinance or Law Coverage.

 What Is Ordinance or Law Coverage?

 Ordinance or Law Coverage is an endorsement that takes care of losses that result when rebuilding a home or structure according to current laws or ordinances (city codes).
-Older homes and buildings are often left off-the-hook in adhering to all city codes, that is, until it comes time to rebuild them.
+Older homes and buildings are often left off-the-hook in adhering to all city codes.
+That is, until it comes time to rebuild them.
 After a fire or natural disaster, your home may be required to update the electrical, heating, ventilation, air-conditioning and plumbing.
-It’s also common for most cities to require demolition of the entire home or building if it is damaged greatly (50 percent or more is typical) so it can be completely rebuilt according to current laws.
-You should also keep in mind that these laws and codes can change annually, so make sure to keep yourself updated on anything that could affect your insurance.
+It’s also common for most cities to require demolition of the entire home or building if it is damaged greatly (50 percent or more is typical).
+That way it can be completely rebuilt according to current laws.
+You should also keep in mind that these laws and codes can change annually.
+Make sure to keep yourself updated on anything that could affect your insurance.

 Why Do You Need Ordinance or Law Coverage?

 The work that goes into a demolition and the hauling required to clear the land take time and money.
 Most standard Homeowners Insurance policies will not cover the demolition of the remaining portions of the home or structure that weren’t damaged.
-Still, even the parts that were left untouched must be torn down according to the law.
-To avoid reaching into your pockets or credit line to pay for these damages, it’s best to have a sufficient Ordinance or Law Coverage endorsement added to your standard Homeowners Insurance policy in advance.
+But according to the law, even the parts that were left untouched must be torn down.
+One way to avoid reaching into your pockets or credit line to pay for these damages?
+Having a sufficient Ordinance or Law Coverage endorsement added to your standard Homeowners Insurance policy in advance.

 AIS Is Here To Help

 Our AIS Insurance Specialists are here to help you navigate all of your Homeowners Insurance needs.
-We can explain the important details with you so that when an unforeseen catastrophe happens, you’re prepared both mentally and financially.
+We can explain the important details with you so that you’re prepared both mentally and financially when an unforeseen catastrophe occurs.
 Preparedness is a sure way to get back on your feet as fast as possible.
 So is having the right Homeowners Insurance coverage.
 Interested in learning more about Ordinance or Law Coverage as an endorsement?
-Call one of our knowledgeable Homeowners Insurance Specialists at (888) 772-4247.
+Call one of our knowledgeable Homeowners Insurance Specialists at (855) 247-5298.

 The information in this article was obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
 Nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms and coverage in a given policy may be different than those suggested here.
 And such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.